linostar/SuperCron/README.md

 *STATE* is the triggering state of the triggering job, and it can be `enabled`, `disabled`, `toggled`, `added` or `deleted`.

-Action `toggle` means to enable the triggered job if it was disabled, and to disable it if it was enabled.
+Using action `toggle` means to enable the triggered job if it was disabled, and to disable it if it was enabled.

 State `toggled` activates the trigger when the triggering job is enabled or disabled.

-Note that when a job is renamed from *name1* to *name2*, it means activating triggers that end with "if name1 is deleted" and triggers that end with "if name2 is added", since a rename is considered a deletion of the old job name and an addition of the new job name.
+Note that when a job is renamed from *name1* to *name2*, it means activating triggers that end with `if name1 is deleted` and triggers that end with `if name2 is added`, since a rename is considered a deletion of the old job name and an addition of the new job name.